dottjt/plastic/README.md

 # TODO.

-Find colour note notes and add it here.
+- Find colour note notes and add it here.
+- Maybe have a look at some writing on tumblr regarding these events.
+- Sign up for a dev account on tumblr, and download all your writing that way.